 opportunity to mentor or tutor future EvolveU learners.

 EvolveU believes that humans learn by doing so we’ve built an experiential program that is active, discovery driven, immersive, builds core competencies (both technical and non-technical) and challenging all in a supportive environment.

 The program will be held downtown at the New Central Library 800 3 St SE, Calgary, AB T2G 0E7

 The core hours of the Full Stack Developer program are 9 am - 4 pm, Monday thru Friday.

 Is EvolveU an officially accredited academic institution?

 Fortunately, we are not!
 This allows us to be agile and adaptable with our curriculum as technology evolves.
-We are sponsored by the Hunter Family Foundation and we work closely with Calgary Economic Development (CED) and Rainforest AB.
+We are sponsored by the Hunter Family Foundation and we work closely with Calgary Economic Development (CED) and Rainforest Alberta.
 We consult with industry partners to design and develop curriculum that aligns with industry trends and workforce needs.

-Feel free to check out our learn to code sessions for more information and support.
+Feel free to check out our Learn to Code sessions for more information and support.

 How much time outside of the classroom should I expect to dedicate to the program?